 It's the questions you ask that make all the difference.

-Recently I was discussing with a teacher in a secondary school about the SAMR model of technology in education and what possibilities there would be if all our students had a device such as an iPad.
+Recently I was discussing with a teacher in the secondary school about the SMAR model of technology in education and how cool it could be if all our students had a device such as an iPad.

 After about eight minutes of my raving she cut me short with the following comment, 'it would be no good to me because I need big computers with big screens for spreadsheets!'

 Wow!
 I understood where she was coming from straight away.
-While I had been asking myself, 'What could we do with her syllabus if everyone had a device' she was asking herself, 'how would a device work with my syllabus?'
+While I had been asking myself, 'what could be possible if each of my students had an iPad?' she was asking herself, 'how would an iPad possibly work in my syllabus?'.

 While some would say it would be completely suitable to use an iPad to create and analyse spreadsheets in high school accounting, I agree with her that the tool is not perfect.
 However this does not mean the tool could not completely transform her syllabus.